amfairley/toytribe/DEV.md

 ### Getting the Project Up and Running
 To get my project up and running I created the following files and folders:
 - **env.py** in the route directory.
-    * This file sets the values for connecting to the database.
+    * This is my settings file that sets the values for connecting to the database.
     * This holds sensitive data so an example is provided as [env_example.txt](/env_example.txt).
 You can create your own by inserting your own secret key, PostgreSQL password, and database name.
 - A new folder in the route directory named **toy_tribe**
     * This folder houses all of the app data.